 Let's say that you're at a restaurant on a first date with a woman.
 The two of you met through a dating app, and you're getting to know one another.
 You feel like the conversation has been going well.
 She laughs at your jokes, and she takes you up on your suggestion that the two of you go for a walk through the park nearby and enjoy the sunset.

-If someone initiates physical contact in this way, then that means that they're interested in you.
+If someone initiates physical contact in this way, then that likely means that they're interested in you.
 When these things happen, it is often best to follow their lead.
-If they want more intimacy, then they will let you know.
+If they want more intimacy, then they will likely let you know.

-Flirting: Knowing When to Take Things a Step Further
+Knowing When To Take Things Further

 Let's go back to the scenario of your first date.
 You've enjoyed your walk through the park, and you have escorted the woman back to her apartment.
 As the two of you stop in front of her building, she tells you that she had a nice time.
 She turns in your direction, inclines her head toward you, and parts her lips slightly and deliberately.